StanfordDataScience/dssg-cfa-public/README.md

 * **util:** Helpful scripts used throught the project and supplementary dataset.

+### Notebooks (.ipynb) vs Scripts (.py)

+The vast majority of our code is written in jupyter notebook files for ease of annotation, visualization, and debugging.
+In order to call functions in one notebook from another, almost all of our notebooks have been converted to .py format.
+These .py versions are all stored in the directory 'util/py_files.'
+If you modify a notebook and would like the changes to a function to take effect within another script, the function convertAll() within the file setup.ipynb (or setup.py) in the util folder will reconvert all notebooks to .py format.

-## authors
+## Authors

-Fellows in charge of the project were Tsion (T) Tesfaye, Thea Rossman, and Robert (Robbie) Thompson.
+Fellows in charge of the project were Tsion (T) Tesfaye (ttesfaye@stanford.edu, ttesfaye4@gmail.com), Thea Rossman (tcr6@stanford.edu, thearossman@gmail.com), and Robert (Robbie) Thompson (rthomp@stanford.edu).

-## acknowledgements
+## Acknowledgements

-We would like to thank our partners, the Code for Africa project and the World Resources Institute, for their guidance and for bringing us this project.
-We would also like to thank our technical mentors and faculty advisors for their constant support.
+We would like to thank our partners, the [Code for Africa project] (https://medium.com/code-for-africa/about) and the [World Resources Institute](https://www.wri.org/), for their guidance and for bringing us this project.

+We thank the [Stanford Data Science Institute](https://datascience.stanford.edu/) for their work running the Stanford Data Science for Social Good program, the [National Science Foundation](https://www.nsf.gov/) for funding without which our programa and others like it wouldn't be possible, and [Microsoft](microsoft.com/) for generously providing compute credits for their [Azure](https://azure.microsoft.com/) platform and for their [Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) Optical Character Recognition and Form Recognizer APIs.

+Finally, an enormous amount of credit and thanks is due to our technical mentors and faculty advisors for their constant support and insightful advice throughout this project.
+The faculty mentors supporting the DSSG program were Michael Baiocchi, Balasubramanian Narasimhan, and Chiara Sabatti.
+The post-doctoral and graduate mentors supporting the DSSG program were Mahnaz Roshanaei, Mike Sklar, Ben Stenhaug, and Qijia Jiang.